-The infant is taken into the altar room to kiss the four corners of the Holy Altar.
-Adam was not able to partake of the tree of Life and was driven out of the Garden of Eden because of his sin.
-Through baptism, the new Christian becomes eligible to eat from the Tree of Life (which is The Body and Blood of our Lord and Saviour Jesus Christ) and is able to re-enter Paradise (the altar).
+The infant is taken into the Holy of Holies to kiss the four corners of the Holy Altar.
+Adam was not able to partake of the Tree of Life and was driven out of the Garden of Eden because of his sin.
+Through baptism the new Christian becomes eligible to eat from the Tree of Life